YinHK-gameDev/unity-learn/Save & Load System/README.md

 ### `Application.persistentDataPath`

 This method Contains the path to a persistent data directory (Read Only).
+Path for the saving game data.

 Windows Store Apps: `Application.persistentDataPath` points to `C:\Users\<user>\AppData\LocalLow\<company name>`.